Guppy16/rpi-access-point-no-bridge/README.md

 sudo nano /etc/dnsmasq.conf
 ```

-Type or copy the following information into the dnsmasq configuration file and save it:
+Add the following and save it:

 ```
 interface=wlan0      # Use the require wireless interface - usually wlan0